techbone/ALTURA-NFT-TEST/README.md

 > - Clone this repository to your local machine.
 > - Generate your Alchemy SDK api key.

-## Run up the app on your local machine
+## Start the app on your local machine

 ```js
 - Open your local machine terminal.